10 Snakes That Rest On Incredibly Thin Branches

 Source: iNaturalist user Juan Cruzado Cortés – CC BY-SA 4.0

-A mostly harmless species which reaches a confirmed maximum of 152cm.
-Thornscrub vine snakes belong to the Oxybelis genus and are closely related to the green and brown vine snakes of South America.
-But this species inhabits dry Mexico instead, including the vast majority of western Mexico, and they just cross the border into extreme southern Arizona, making it the only vine snake to inhabit the USA (plus the northernmost vine snake).
+A mostly harmless tree-climbing species.
+Thornscrub vine snakes belong to the Oxybelis genus, and are closely related to the green and brown vine snakes of South America.
+But this species inhabits dry Mexico instead, including the vast majority of western Mexico, and they just cross the border into extreme southern Arizona, making it the only vine snake to inhabit the USA.

 Thornscrub vine snakes (Oxybelis microphthalmus) prey on reptiles such as common spotted whiptails, which they’re capable of hunting on branches several metres above ground.
 Their body is exceptionally thin, one of the thinnest in Mexico relative to length.
 They’re nimble and agile, and all these features combine to grant them access to branches a rattlesnake couldn’t dream of crossing.